tahainam555/Traffic-Management-System/README.md

 🎯 **Objective**: These deliverables showcase the system’s ability to manage real-world traffic challenges efficiently while providing real-time insights!

 ---

-## 🌟 **Bonus Task**

-🚗 **Real-Time Route Optimization**
-Leverage **dynamic programming** to implement **real-time route optimization** that adapts to changing traffic conditions.
-Enhance the system’s intelligence to calculate the best routes instantly, ensuring efficient traffic flow.

-🌈 **Visualization**
-Display the optimized routes and congestion zones with **color-coded indicators**, providing clear insights into traffic patterns.
-Red for heavy traffic, green for smooth flow—helping users make informed decisions on the fly!

----

 ## 👨‍💻 **Contributors**